theibsi/ibsi-doc/docs/03_Image_processing.rst

 therefore designed a general image processing scheme for image feature calculation based on schemes used within scientific literature :cite:`Hatt2016`.
-The image processing scheme is shown in figure [figImageProc].
+The image processing scheme is shown in :numref:`figImageProc`.
 The processing steps referenced in the figure are described in detail within this chapter.

 .. _figImageProc: